kevinsewell/aronim-bookstore/docs/adr/009_api_documentation_strategy.md

-# ADR-007: API Documentation Strategy for Spring Boot Application
+# ADR-009: API Documentation Strategy for Spring Boot Application

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our Spring Boot application exposes REST APIs that will be consumed by various clients including internal teams, external partners, and potentially public developers.
 Comprehensive, accurate, and up-to-date API documentation is essential for: